Table of Contents

 Usually, the apps produce several subdirectories in each backup directory (the exact number of directories may vary and depends on your settings):

-A detailed description of each directory is below.
+A detailed description of each option and directory is below.

 2. The HTML2 directory (Comfortable HTML)